kaskadi/template-npm-pkg/docs/template.md

 # Repository initialization

-When creating a repository from this template, an `init` workflow (see [here](./.github/workflows/init.yml)) will run.
+When creating a repository from this template an `init` workflow (see [here](./.github/workflows/init.yml)) will run.
 This workflow uses [`kaskadi-cli`](https://www.npmjs.com/package/kaskadi-cli) in order to properly initialize your repository by:
 - updating the names refering to the template in relevant files (for example `package.json`, `package-lock.json`, etc.) and renaming some files if need be
 - automatically adding your repository to _Code Climate_
+- automatically setting `REPORTER_ID` secret inside of your repository for test coverage upload to _Code Climate_.
+This may fail because of _Code Climate_ infrastructure latency in setting up your repository.
+In such case your workflow will emit a warning telling you to set `REPORTER_ID` manually

 # Testing